jeffdaily/parasail/README.md

 # alphabet and assumed to be identical in order to the first alphabet row.
 #
 # Last row and column *must* be a non-alphabet character to represent
-# any input sequence that is outside of the alphabet.
+# any input sequence character that is outside of the alphabet.
 #
     A   T   G   C   S   W   R   Y   K   M   B   V   H   D   N   U   * A   5  -4  -4  -4  -4   1   1  -4  -4   1  -4  -1  -1  -1  -2  -4  -5